• HOME

 Parc de La Tête d’Or

-The park is so large that it would take hours to walk around, which is why I suggest renting a Velo’v bike at the main entrance and biking the circuit of the park.
+The park is so large that it would take hours to walk around, so I suggest renting a Velo’v bike at the main entrance and biking the park’s circuit.
 You can also visit the park on this guided electric bike tour of Lyon.

 Another attraction you may wish to visit is Lyon Zoo, located in the southeast corner of the park.
-In this 20-acre zoological park, you can see myriad wild animals including some endangered species.
+This 20-acre zoological park features myriad wild animals, including some endangered species.

 Parc de la Tete d'Or in Lyon, France.